ScottLogic/lookingatyou/README.md

 The only requirement for the project to run is the access to the webcam.

+### Tests

-Tests have a single requirement - jest.
-You can install it using
+Tests have a single requirement - [JEST](https://jestjs.io/).
+You can install it using following command from the project root directory:

 ```
 npm install